vult-systems/obsidian/UIW3D/05_Utility/Index/Teaching.md

-# Description
+## Description
-Index Notes (MOCs - Maps of Content)
-Core teaching notes.
+Map of content for my teaching notes.

 ---
 ## Notes